zpylvunix/spider/readme.txt

 This is a spider.
 Thanks to Fish.C
 fighting!zpy
-creating a new branch is quick
+creating a new branch is quick $ simple